la2050/archive/_organizations/wyota-workshop-inc.md

       https://challenge.la2050.org/entry/enhancing-the-schoolyard-to-promote-outdoor-learning
   year_submitted:
     - '2016'
-  org_summary:
-    - >-
-      Wyota Workshop is a design and research firm working in the fields of art, architecture, urban design and planning
 title: 'Wyota Workshop, Inc.'
-uri: /organizations/wyota-workshop-inc/
 extrapolated_project_ids:
   - '6102279'
 project_titles_from_extrapolated_project_ids:
-  - Enhancing the schoolyard to promote outdoor learning
-project_titles:
-  - Enhancing the schoolyard to promote outdoor learning
-project_titles_from_project_ids:
   - Enhancing the schoolyard to promote outdoor learning
 original_project_titles:
   - Enhancing the schoolyard to promote outdoor learning